-Doing, instead of being became more important as I sought to prove my standing amongst the status quo.
+Doing, instead of being, became more important as I sought to prove my standing amongst the status quo.
 Even as I attempted to overcompensate through overachieving I had no idea how my brain injury and my invisible disability intrinsically impacted my world.
-What made matters worse was that I sought to defend the notion that my brain injury, invisible disability, deficits and limitations had nothing to do with my inability to meet expectations.
+What made matters worse was that I sought to defend the notion that my brain injury, invisible disability, deficits, and limitations had nothing to do with my inability to meet expectations.
 In the course of defending my denial, I found that I was denying who I was as an individual.

-Identification as opposed to Comparison
+Identification and Comparison

-Identification empowers, where as comparison minimizes contribution.
+Identification empowers, whereas comparison minimizes contribution.
 Comparison asserts stipulation to inclusion.
 Comparison mandates that certain criteria be met.
 Comparison predicates acceptance.
 Comparison demands compliance.
 Comparison postulates performance.
 Comparison shuns that which is different.
 Identification encourages progress while comparison specifies and expects outcomes.
 Identification celebrates small successes, whereas comparison, by its nature seeks to invalidate.
 Identification encourages individuality and motivates self-expression.
 Identification cultivates creativity.

 Individuality is not considered a threat.
 Status quo is dismissed.
 Identification empowers and motivates.
 Identification musters enthusiasm in the face of any discouragement.
 Identification breaks down the walls of isolation.
 Alienation is dismissed.
 Eccentricity is held in esteem.
 Self-respect, self-esteem, and self-worth no longer need to be qualified.
-Value and ability is accepted at face value.
+Value and ability are accepted at face value.
 Identification seeks to reconcile.
 Identification promotes humility.